boldare/boldare-tech/content/posts/2018-10-30_Docker-dev-and-prod-ready-setup-for-SPA-app.md

 ## <a name="dev-env"></a>Start development environment

 Okay, we set up our own local machine, so we had all the tools we need to start our journey.
-If you know a Docker a bit, you can have the first association with it as **Dockerfile**!
+If you know Docker a bit, your first association may be **Dockerfile**!
 Of course, you're right, but let me explain about it a bit more...

 ### <a name="dockerfile-on-dev"></a>Dockerfile on development env?
 Oh please no...

 ![Oh god, please no!](https://pics.me.me/no-god-please-21245703.png)

-Some of you will probably not agree with me, but I will try to convince you, that **using Dockerfile on development environment isn't the best way** you could choose (if not necessary, of course), but sometimes it's must have, but let's say it officially: in most examples, **is not**.
+Some of you will probably not agree with me, but I will try to convince you, that **using Dockerfile on development environment isn't the best way** you could choose (if not necessary, of course), but sometimes it's must have, but let's say it officially: in most examples, **it's not**.

 Dockerfile allows us to create a custom Docker image for our container from an existing one and add our changes to the build process.
 It's great, even we'll be using it here in next chapters, but **in production setup**, where *optimization, security and light-weight* of the app is **crucial**.

-On the other hand, we have **docker-compose**, which could manage services (containers) by `docker-compose.yml` file.
+On the other hand, we have **docker-compose**, which could manage services (containers) with `docker-compose.yml` file.
 I can even try to say, that it helps us to simplify the definition of our services by defining all containers in one file.
-For addition, it allows us to set ports, image to use, volumes, environments variables and many more!
+Additionally, it allows us to set ports, image to use, volumes, environments variables and many more!
 After two years with Docker in commercial products, I could say, for basic or mid-advanced projects, we could handle it with only [docker-compose](https://docs.docker.com/compose/).
 Benefits?
-**More time under reloading application** (mostly crucial for frontend developers working with watchers and hot reloads) because we'll be reducing our build time without any of our custom commands for build own image.
+**Less time under building application** (mostly crucial for frontend developers working with watchers and hot reloads) because we'll be reducing our build time without any of our custom commands for build own image.

 Be more light and flexible, especially on the development environment, when you need this a lot with continuous changes you're making.

 ### <a name="multi-compose-files"></a>Multiple compose files

 Firstly, what is `multiple compose files`?
-By default, our docker-compose will read base `docker-compose.yml` file wherein the convention, it should be our base configuration, which **will be shared over all environments**.
+By default, our docker-compose will read base `docker-compose.yml` file which according to the convention, it should be our base configuration, which **will be shared over all environments**.
 After that, compose will append the final docker-compose file with override file like `docker-compose.override.yml`.
 When some services are defined in both, they will be merged together.
 This feature is really cool and will help us to keep our setup clear and easy to maintain.

-So, we'll create `docker-compose.yml` which will our base for all environments, also production etc.
+So, we'll create `docker-compose.yml` which will be our base for all environments, also production etc.

 ```yml
 # docker-compose.yml